Mochongli/eu_ex/README.md

    pip install requests beautifulsoup4
    ```

-2. Replace the `USERNAME` & `PASSWORD` parameters with yours in `main.py` Line 37-38.
+2. It is not recommended to replace the `USERNAME` & `PASSWORD` parameters with yours in `main.py` Line 37-38 directly.
+Pass them in from environment variables.

    Your can add multiple accounts with single space separated.

 3. Your can add multiple mailparser.io parsed data download URL id with single space separated.
-The download URL id is in `https://files.mailparser.io/d/<download_url_id>`
+The download URL id is in `https://files.mailparser.io/d/<download_url_id>`.

 4. Pass the **Actions secrets** into the environment variable of your GitHub Action runtime environment.
 For example, the following environment variables are required.